One-Vehicle Crash on South 5th Avenue

 Saturday, June 17, 2023 @ 12:06 AM

 CLARION TWP., Pa.
-(EYT) – A one-vehicle crash happened on Fridy afternoon on the 500 block of South 5th Avenue in Clarion Township.
+(EYT) – A one-vehicle crash happened on Friday afternoon on the 500 block of South 5th Avenue in Clarion Township.

 According to Clarion County 9-1-1, the call came in at 5:40 p.m. on Friday, June 16, for an accident that occurred near Enterprise Rent-A-Car.